tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 **Filters Applied to Model:**

 This model only includes structured events implemented for experiments.
+Experiment events are defined as any event that includes the `gitlab_experiment` context

 **Tips for use:**

+- Unlike the previous legacy version, you do _not_ need to join this model back to the fact.
+It includes all columns on the fact, in addition to experiment-specific columns (ex. `experiment_name`, etc).
 - Join this model to `dim_behavior_event` using `dim_behavior_event_sk` in order to filter the fact on event_action, event_category, etc.
 - Join this model to `dim_behavior_website_page` using `dim_behavior_website_page_sk` in order to pull in information about the page URL
 - Join this model to `dim_behavior_operating_system` using `dim_behavior_operating_system_sk` in order to pull in information about the user OS details